Larry Kendall and “Ninja Selling”

 - Whats and whys

-Once you’ve secured the buyer’s dream home criteria, draw a line down the middle of a second sheet of paper.
+Once you’ve secured the buyer’s dream home criteria, draw a line down the middle of the second sheet of paper.
 On the left, list the most important dream home attributes.
 These are the whats.
 In the right-hand column, ask the buyers what benefits they see in those traits – the whys.

 - Cash or loan